github/docs/content/billing/managing-your-license-for-github-enterprise/troubleshooting-license-usage-for-github-enterprise.md

 To ensure that the each user is only consuming a single seat for different deployments and subscriptions, try the following troubleshooting steps.

 1. To help identify users that are consuming multiple seats, if your enterprise uses verified domains for {% data variables.product.prodname_ghe_cloud %}, review the list of enterprise members who do not have an email address from a verified domain associated with their account on {% data variables.product.prodname_dotcom_the_website %}.
 Often, these are the users who erroneously consume more than one licensed seat.
-For more information, see "[Viewing members without an email address from a verified domain](/admin/user-management/managing-users-in-your-enterprise/viewing-people-in-your-enterprise#viewing-members-without-an-email-address-from-a-verified-domain)."
+For more information, see "[AUTOTITLE](/admin/user-management/managing-users-in-your-enterprise/viewing-people-in-your-enterprise#viewing-members-without-an-email-address-from-a-verified-domain)."

    {% note %}

   **Note:** To make troubleshooting easier, we recommend using verified domains with your enterprise account on {% data variables.product.prodname_dotcom_the_website %}.
-For more information, see "[Verifying or approving a domain for your enterprise](/enterprise-cloud@latest/admin/configuration/configuring-your-enterprise/verifying-or-approving-a-domain-for-your-enterprise)."
+For more information, see "[AUTOTITLE](/enterprise-cloud@latest/admin/configuration/configuring-your-enterprise/verifying-or-approving-a-domain-for-your-enterprise)."

   {% endnote %}
 1. After you identify users who are consuming multiple seats, make sure that the same email address is associated with all of the user's accounts.
 For more information about which email addresses must match, see "[About the calculation of consumed licenses](#about-the-calculation-of-consumed-licenses)."
 1. If an email address was recently updated or verified to correct a mismatch, view the timestamp of the last license sync job.
 If a job hasn't run since the correction was made, manually trigger a new job.
-For more information, see "[Syncing license usage between GitHub Enterprise Server and GitHub Enterprise Cloud](/billing/managing-your-license-for-github-enterprise/syncing-license-usage-between-github-enterprise-server-and-github-enterprise-cloud)."
+For more information, see "[AUTOTITLE](/billing/managing-your-license-for-github-enterprise/syncing-license-usage-between-github-enterprise-server-and-github-enterprise-cloud)."

 If you still have questions about your consumed licenses after reviewing the troubleshooting information above, you can contact {% data variables.contact.github_support %} through the {% data variables.contact.contact_enterprise_portal %}.